How to Greet Visitors: 20+ Examples to Try in Your Destination

 Ekstrom's tips on commonality:

-1. Be specific: Rather than asking ‘how about this weather?’ try something like ‘did you get outside to enjoy the warm weather we’ve been having?’
+1. Be specific: Rather than asking, ‘How about this weather?’ try something like, ‘Did you get outside to enjoy the warm weather we’ve been having?’
 “You can show true engagement,” says Ekstrom of specificity.

 Customer greeting example: Commonality in action

 I was shopping for a new snowboard at my local Christy Sports Ski and Snowboard shop.
-I hadn’t bought a new one in longer than I’d like to admit, so I didn’t know much about the new products available.
+I hadn’t bought a new one in longer than I’d like to admit, so I didn’t know much about the latest products available.
 The associate helping me out was a snowboarder himself, and he gave me an objective overview of the different kinds of boards available.
 Then, he gave me his opinion through his own snowboarding experiences.
-I immediately trusted him because we established something in common, and I knew he was speaking authentically through his own experiences.
-I bought a snowboard from him that same day, even though I had originally planned to shop around.
+I immediately trusted him because we established something in common and I knew he was speaking authentically through his own experiences.
+I bought a snowboard from him that same day, even though I had initially planned to shop around.

 Orientation